-Susan G. Komen’s National African American Health Equity Initiative Summit takes places this week, June 19-20, in Washington, D.C.
+Susan G. Komen’s National African American Health Equity Initiative had a summit this past June in Washington, D.C.

 Komen Affiliates come together at the National African American Health Equity Initiative Summit to discuss this year’s topic: Towards Collective Impact: From Reducing Breast Cancer Disparities to Achieving Health Equity.